tekumara/notes/guildai.md

 Guild is designed like a package manager & task runner (eg: the npm of ML) with experiment tracking/diffing/compare.
 Task running is a simple sequential execution of steps, rather than a complex DAG or parallel processing.

-Takes a functional approach rather than OO ie: instead of making everything subclass a `GuildModel`, small pieces can be composed together in a .yml file.
+Takes a functional approach rather than OO ie: instead of making everything subclass a `GuildModel`, small pieces can be composed together in guild.yml file.

-Would be cool to automatically schedule a guild.yml in a scheduler like kubeflow/airflow/prefect.
-Guild becomes the nice interface/abstraction to these other (more complex) tools.
+guild.yml could become the interface/abstraction between ML code and a scheduler.
+With the right integration tooling could imagine a guild.yml being the interface to kubeflow pipeline/airflow DAG etc.

-Guild stores a source code snapshot under the runs directory, eg: `.guild/runs/c46af199a57f4aae9bcc5635561b6391/.guild/sourcecode/`
+Guild is integrated with TensorBoard.
+It can read scalars from tfevent files, and launch TensorBoard.

+Why record runs?
 Recording runs acts like a regression test for any refactoring.

 Guild can:
-* record metadata: username, aws account, instance-type
+* record metadata, eg: username, aws account, instance-type
 * record model checkpoints
 * record tensorboard training logs
 * record tensorboard validation logs